-As a nonprofit publication that exists to be a resource for scholars, activists, and progressives, FPIF does not have the resources to pay contributors.
-FPIF usually does not reprint pieces published elsewhere.
+Though we prefer to receive original contributions, we’ll consider reprinting or adapting pieces that previously ran elsewhere on a case-by-case basis, provided you can supply the appropriate permissions.
+As a nonprofit publication that exists to serve as a resource for scholars, activists, and progressives, FPIF does not have the resources to pay contributors.

 We value strong writing that avoids jargon and makes clear points in concise language.
 We urge our writers to open with a compelling hook that may include vivid anecdotes to attract readers’ interest, to use the active voice whenever possible, and to close with concluding remarks.

 Your article should be a clean copy without visible track changes.
-Quotations should be incorporated into paragraphs rather than set aside as block quotes.
-Please do not include bulleted lists.
-Sometimes long blocks of text can be broken up into subsections for easier web reading; in those cases use headings to title the sections.
+Ideally, quotations should be incorporated into paragraphs rather than set aside as block quotes.
+Please do not include lengthy bulleted lists, either.
+Long blocks of text should be broken up into subsections for easier web reading.

 FPIF does not use footnotes or endnotes.
 Instead, please hyperlink all relevant sources.
 It is especially important to include a hyperlink for specific numbers, quotations, and observations or facts that aren’t common knowledge.
 If you cannot use a hyperlink, for example in citing a book, then give relevant information such as the author and title in the text.
 Use English language sources when available; other languages are acceptable where necessary.

 Although we scrutinize all submissions carefully, authors are ultimately responsible for the factual accuracy of their contributions.

 Queries and Submissions